TheSignPainter98/adjust-keys/README.md

 This [code][github] was written by Ed Jones (Discord `@kcza#4691`).

-Thanks to Swishy for suggesting that `adjustkeys` could benefit from also being a Blender extension.
+Thanks to Swishy for user-testing in the early stages and for suggesting that `adjustkeys` would benefit from being a Blender extension.

 All files written by contributors to this project are covered under the [GNU Lesser General Public License v3.0][lgpl3], **with the following exceptions:**